menu

 Demographics

-The population of Chichester is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.44% of adults in Chichester have a bachelor's degree or even advanced degree.
+The citizens of Chichester are very well educated compared to the average community in the nation: 36.44% of adults in Chichester have a bachelor's degree or even advanced degree.

 The people who call Chichester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chichester residents report their race to be White, followed by Asian.
 Important ancestries of people in Chichester include Irish, English, French Canadian, French, and German.